jeffrey-fontys/s3-portfolio/research/outsourcing.md

 - Is another developer able to utilize my software as part of a new product without requiring my assistance?
 - Are there points for further improvement?

-I will try to find answers for each of these questions in the following chapters of this report.
+I will try to find answers for each of these questions in the following sections of this report.

 ## 3. Best practices and design patterns for outsourcing your software project